fgregg/fgregg.github.io/_posts/2026-06-18-cocktail-ingredients-milp.md

 reactive: true
 ---
-I've been interested in [integer programming](https://en.wikipedia.org/wiki/Integer_programming) problems for a long time (they the most interesting problems in [dedupe](https://github.com/dedupeio/dedupe/)).
+I've been interested in [integer programming](https://en.wikipedia.org/wiki/Integer_programming) problems for a long time (they are the most interesting problems in [dedupe](https://github.com/dedupeio/dedupe/)).
 In the past, I approached them by writing custom [branch-and-bound algorithms](https://en.wikipedia.org/wiki/Branch_and_bound).

 I have been using [Google's OR Tools](https://developers.google.com/optimization) for